-Stage Behaviour Sanction Persons involved 1 General distraction, to include: Verbal reminder - State clearly to the child/children what it is they need to stop doing/do Verbal warning and move to amber - "This is your amber warning, if you continue to you will move to red" Move to red - "You have continued to So you have moved onto red and you will need to miss your next playtime (5 mins for KS1) Member of staff All red traffic light incidents to be recorded in main office behaviour folder so they can be inputted onto Integris.
-Member of staff Admin staff Parents Aggressive - physical or verbal behaviour will lead straight to part 4 Instant red traffic light and sent to a member of the SLT- Reflection time/consideration of exclusion To be recorded onto CPOMS as 'Refection Time' Senior Leader Parents Child 2 Stage 1 behaviour continues and becomes more persistent.
+Stage Behaviour Sanction Persons involved 1 General distraction, to include: • Chattering • Fidgeting • Not on task • Refusal • Shouting out manage KS2 parents will have a dojo sent home/KS1 parents will be verbally told.
+Member of staff Member of staff Admin staff Parents

+Aggressive - physical or verbal behaviour will lead straight to part 4 Instant red traffic light and sent to a member of the SLT- Reflection time/consideration of exclusion To be recorded onto CPOMS as 'Refection Time' Senior Leader Parents Child 2 Stage 1 behaviour continues and becomes more persistent.
 (3 messages sent home/3 verbal messages to parents in 2 weeks period) Meeting between class teacher, Learning Mentor, Parents and Child (Meeting to be recorded and added onto CPOMs- 'Behaviour Related Log' Behaviour to be monitored (weekly timetable chart) for 4 weeks- meeting arranged with parent/carer each week to share.
 If there has been an improvement then the monitoring will stop Class Teacher Learning Mentor Parents Child 3 Following 4 week Monitoring and if there is no improvement Consideration for child to work in a smaller space/different classroom Continued work with Learning Mentor Weekly meetings with child, parent, teacher and a member from SLT to determine review and look at any further action (Again meetings to be logged on CPOMs- 'Behaviour Related Log' Help sought from outside agencies if thought appropriate.
 Class teacher SLT Parents Outside agencies - if appropriate.
-4 No improvement in the above behaviour, with the result of serious risk or high-level incident leading to immediate sanction 4 All parties previously involved.
+4 No improvement in the above behaviour, with the result of serious risk or high-level incident leading to immediate sanction 4 Exclusion - fixed or permanent Inform Chair of Governors Inform LA Arrange meeting with parent/Carer to discuss the exclusion and to state the school's behaviour expectation Arrange a welcome back meeting with Parent All parties previously involved.

 Signature Head Teacher :

 Signature Chair of Governors:

-Date : 21.02.23
+Date : 21.02.24